Ways you can reduce the risk of yourself and your family during the COVID-19 outbreak | Click HERE

 A pandemic is the worldwide spread of a new disease, such as a new form of influenza or coronavirus.

-With increasing globalization and the ability for people to travel to any country in the world in the span of a single day, there is always the potential for a new infectious disease to be introduced to Hawaii.
+Increasing globalization and ability for people to travel to any country in the world in a single day, increases the risk of new infectious diseases to be introduced to Hawaii.

-Notable historical pandemics have included the 1918 Spanish flu and Severe Acute Respiratory Syndrome (SARS) in 2003, or the 2019 Novel Coronavirus (COVID-19) pandemic we are experiencing now.
-While natural barriers effectively prevent many diseases from reaching Hawaii, thousands of visitors arrive each day from all around the world, so continued vigilance is essential.
+Past pandemics have included the 1918 Spanish flu and Severe Acute Respiratory Syndrome (SARS) in 2003, or the COVID-19 pandemic.
+While natural barriers effectively prevent many diseases from reaching Hawaii, thousands of visitors arrive each day from all around the world, so continued monitoring is essential.

 Many families mistakenly believe that policemen, firemen, hospitals, and doctors will be available at all times.
 But in a severe public health emergency, like a natural disaster or pandemic flu, those services may be limited or unavailable.
-Pandemic flu is not like any other kind of flu: no one has immunity and everyone is affected when large numbers of people get sick.
+Pandemic flu is not like the seasonal flu: no one has immunity yet and everyone is affected when large numbers of people get sick.

 Health officials worldwide believe we may be due for a flu pandemic (a worldwide outbreak of a new influenza A virus).
-Although the United States may not be currently experiencing an influenza pandemic, concern is focused on avian (bird) flu viruses strain such as H5N1, H7N9, and H1N1 (the kind that created a pandemic in 2009).
+Although the United States may not be currently experiencing an influenza pandemic, concern has also been focused on avian (bird) flu viruses strain such as H5N1, H7N9, and H1N1 (the kind that created a pandemic in 2009).

 Avian (or bird) flu viruses occur naturally in wild birds and can spread to domestic birds, such as poultry.
 Health officials are particularly watching for cases of the H5N1 bird flu.
 In rare cases it can be transmitted from birds to humans.
 There is no human immunity to this virus and no vaccine is available.